dparrish/libcli/README.md

 connection, call `cli_loop(cli, sock)` to interact with the user on the given socket.
-Note that as mentioned above, if the select() call is used and sock is out of range (>= FD_SETSIZE) then cli_loop() will display an error in both the parent process and to the remote TCP connection before exiting.
+Note that as mentioned above, if the select() call is used and sock is out of range (>= FD_SETSIZE) then cli_loop() will display an error in both the parent process and to the remote TCP connection before exiting that routine.

 This function will return when the user exits the cli, either by breaking the connection or entering `quit`.